hirdeshx01/weather_forecast/README.md

 `weather_forecast` is a Flutter application designed to provide weather forecasts using various APIs and libraries.
 This project leverages Flutter's capabilities to create a cross-platform mobile application.

+## Features

+- Fetches weather data from online APIs.
+- Displays weather forecasts in a user-friendly interface.
+- Supports multiple languages using the `intl` package.
+- Stores user preferences using `shared_preferences`.
+- Custom fonts using `google_fonts`.

 ## Screenshots

 Here are some screenshots of the application: